Neon (service): Launch

-In February 2015, Sky launched its Neon streaming service to allow Kiwis (New Zealanders) to stream a range of HBO television shows including Game of Thrones, Crossbones, and True Blood.
+In February 2015, Sky launched its New Zealand Neon streaming service for a range of HBO television shows including Game of Thrones, Crossbones, and True Blood.
 When Neon was first launched, Sky offered a 30-day free trial period for Neon, with normal subscriptions costing NZ$20 a month.
 Sky had originally planned to launch Neon in 2014 but was delayed by systems bugs.
 Neon's February launch was timed to compete with the US-based streaming service Netflix, which launched in New Zealand in March 2015.

 In October 2016, a Roy Morgan poll found that 22,000 New Zealanders subscribed to Neon, which was outranked by the rival streaming services Netflix (264,000) and Spark New Zealand's Lightbox (128,000).

 When Neon first launched in 2015, it only offered a TV and Movies package worth $20 a month.
 In August 2018, Neon launched an additional TV-only subscription package worth $12 a month.
 In September 2019, Neon replaced these two packages with a combined television and movies package for NZ$13.95 a month in order to compete with Netflix, Lightbox, and Amazon Prime Video.

 In October 2019, a Horizon Research survey found that 7% of more than 1,000 New Zealanders surveyed used Neon.
 The survey found that 59% used TVNZ OnDemand, 29% used Sky TV, 28% used ThreeNow, 56% used Netflix, and 18% used Lightbox.

 Merger with Lightbox

+Former Neon logo used from 2020 to 2026.

 In mid December 2019, Sky announced that it would be purchasing Spark New Zealand's streaming service Lightbox with the intention of merging Neon and Lightbox into one combined streaming service in 2020.

 On 11 June, Neon experienced technical difficulties that caused users to be locked out of the app.
 In mid-June 2020, Sky announced that Lightbox would be merged into Neon, with Lightbox app being replaced by a Neon app on 7 July 2020.
 The merged service retained the Neon brand but continues to use Lightbox's interface and incorporates content drawn from both Neon and the old Lightbox.
 Existing Spark customers can receive a NZ$9.95 discount.

 On 7 July, Sky formally merged the two streaming services, with the Lightbox app being revamped as Neon.
 The revamped streaming service allows users to stream on two devices, download films and shows onto devices, rent movies, and create user profiles.
 Following the merger, there were reports about technical glitches including users being unable to log into the app and the absence of the watchlist feature.
 Neon responded that it would address those issues.